Also known as Frequently Ignored Answers, but here they are anyway…

 What do you do in your spare time?

-I do one or two things, like draw, watch films, listen to music, travel too much.
+I do a few things, like draw, watch films, listen to lots of music, travel from time to time.

 Where do you get your inspiration from?

-From anywhere and everywhere, from my cerebellum, (or is it the frontal cortex?), from a funny little shop in the high street, from music, from love, from life, from fear.
+From anywhere and everywhere, from my frontal lobes (or is it from Wernicke’s Area?), from a funny little shop in the high street, from music, from love, from life, from fear, from love.
 Choose your favourite answer, they’re all more or less valid.

 Who are your literary heroes?